It is a sad proverb, but so true: “The borrower becomes the lender’s slave” (Prov. 22:7).

 - Finally, make a debt-free plan and work out the plan by faith.
 It might take years, but you are getting freer all along the way.
 It’s an adventure.
 Be smart about it, get help, but trust God above all.
 God is in this; He will show you His power.
 Your weakness is your greatest asset, if you acknowledge it and turn to Him.

 Remember that God has called us to a life of faith.
 “Without faith it is impossible to please Him”(Heb.
 12:6).
+In fact, our financial picture can reflect the greater truth about our relation with Christ who died to set us free.
 Most Christians are trusting their bank or their credit cards instead of God.
 You must not be like that.
 Repent if you have had a misplaced trust, and start a vigorous life of faith immediately.
 You will be surprised to see what God will do for those who trust Him fully.